The following are policies related to business travel for Calvin College staff and faculty.

 - Making reservations for motels/hotels and rental cars that are respectable and satisfactory to the traveler and within the guidelines established by the college;

-- Providing the traveler with an itinerary package including tickets, confirmations and schedules;
+- Providing the traveler with an itinerary including electronic tickets, confirmations and schedules;

 Travelers may retain any travel incentive awards resulting from Calvin business trips.
 However, options that would entail a higher expense in order to attain personal travel awards (e.g. frequent flyer miles) may not be used.